martinopiaggi/Gambetto/Documents/game design document.md

 # Gambetto

+## Team

+- Martino Piaggi: Developer -> [GitHub](https://github.com/martinopiaggi), martino.piaggi@mail.polimi.it
+- Lorenzo Morelli: Developer-> [GitHub](https://github.com/lorenzo-morelli), lorenzo.morelli@mail.polimi.it
+- Matteo Laini: Developer -> [GitHub](https://github.com/matteolaini), matteo.laini@mail.polimi.it
+- Milo Brontesi: Developer -> [GitHub](https://github.com/zibasPk),milo.brontesi@mail.polimi.it
+- Mario Vallone: Developer-> [GitHub](https://github.com/Mario2414), mario.vallone@mail.polimi.it

 ## Overview and Vision Statement

-// da espandere e rielaborare (la parte ritmica è completamente omessa) Gambetto combines the strategic depth of chess with the frenetic pace of arcade games.
+Gambetto combines the strategic depth of chess with the frenetic pace of arcade and rhythm games.
-Set in abstract, rotating dungeons, players take on the role of a chess pawn facing various challenges.
-As they navigate, they can transform using power-ups and gain the abilities of other chess pieces, introducing layers of strategy and gameplay depth.
+Players take on the role of a chess pawn facing various challenges.
+As they navigate different types of dungeons, they’ll need to face enemy pieces and to get to the end of different rooms.
+Players can transform using power-ups and gain the abilities of other chess pieces, introducing layers of strategy and gameplay depth.
+All pieces in the game will move following a certain rhythm; players will need to time their actions to choose moves.
+The player also needs to avoid falling out from the chessboard, otherwise he will restart the level from the latest checkpoint.

-Genre
+### Genre

 Arcade-Strategy Hybrid with Rhythm elements

-Platforms
+### Platforms

 PC, Mobile

-Analysis of the Market
+### Market Analysis
 The game's visual aesthetics will draw inspiration from Monument Valley while blending rhythm-based elements with arcade mechanics reminiscent of games like Crossy Road.